mantoni/eslint_d.js/README.md

 of eslint.
 If no local eslint is found, `eslint_d` falls back to the eslint version that ships with `eslint_d`.

+Experimental support for eslint flat config is available since `v13.1.0` if the `ESLINT_USE_FLAT_CONFIG` environment variable is defined.

 ## Commands

 Control the server like this: